deepjets/deepjets/README.rst

    export PATH=~/.local/bin${PATH:+:$PATH}

-Install HDF5 and h5py (we use this to store the jet images and neural nets).
+Install HDF5 (we use this to store the jet images and neural nets).
 On Debian-based systems::

    sudo apt-get install libhdf5-dev